The Saga of my Crazy Adderall Addiction

 Looking back, it’s baffling to imagine living with such an addiction.
 Such a level of dependence.
 Waking up was impossible without Adderall.
 As was socializing.
 As was writing.
 As was enjoying life.

+Adderall addiction doesn’t get much attention from the media.
 It may be hard to view ADHD medications like Adderall as something from which a serious addiction or dependence can form.
 They’re neither viewed nor discussed in the same terms as similar street drugs like meth.

-In fact, young adults today were largely encouraged, and even forced, to use these drugs growing up (around the same time we were having D.A.R.E. and the evils of marijuana shoved down our throats).
+In fact, young adults today were largely encouraged, and even forced, to use drugs like Adderall growing up (around the same time we were having D.A.R.E. and the evils of marijuana shoved down our throats).
 So they don’t share the same negative connotations with their relatives on the streets.
 But they’re just as dangerous.
 And indeed, that they don’t carry such negative connotations makes them more so.